-If the secure database storing the SCP03 keys gets corrupted, the processor will no longer be able to access the SE050 over an encrypted connection.
-Moreover there is no protocol defined to recover from this situation.
+If the secure database storing the SCP03 keys gets corrupted, the processor will no longer be able to access the SE05x over an encrypted connection.
+Moreover, there is no protocol defined to recover from this situation.
 This is why we chose to derive the SCP03 static keys from the platform’s Hardware Unique Key so that they can be recreated in the Trust Zone on every boot.

-The current implementation of the SE050 TEE driver only allows for permanent storage of the ECC and RSA keys.
+The current implementation of the SE05x TEE driver only allows for permanent storage of the ECC and RSA keys.
 These keys can be managed using the cryptoki API implementing the pkcs#11 standard.
-External keys used by the SE050 to perform other cryptographic operations are not stored in the SE050 NVM.
+External keys used by the SE05x to perform other cryptographic operations are not stored in the SE05x NVM.

 Be aware that initializing the NVM would cause all keys and objects to be deleted from permanent storage, but would not affect any handles that the PKCS#11 TA might have stored in its database which would now point nowhere.
 This configuration option however has no impact on the SCP03 set of static keys which will remain unchanged.

 Importing Secure Objects to PKCS#11 tokens¶

-After manufacturing, the NXP SE050 will contain pre-provisioned keys and certificates.
-These secure objects will be known to the user through internal documentation and will be accessible from the TEE by their 32 bit identifiers.
+After manufacturing, the NXP SE05x will contain pre-provisioned keys and certificates.
+These secure objects will be known to the user through their product specific internal documentation and will be accessible from the TEE by their 32 bit identifiers.